tendermint/spec/spec/p2p/messages/evidence.md

 ### Evidence

 Verified evidence that has already been propagated throughout the network.
-This evidence can appear within an EvidenceList within the [block](../../core/data_structures.md#block) as well.
+This evidence will appear within the EvidenceList struct of a [block](../../core/data_structures.md#block) as well.

 | Name     | Type                                                        | Description            | Field Number |
 |----------|-------------------------------------------------------------|------------------------|--------------|